 CPQCC has developed a Health Equity Dashboard to help NICUs evaluate racial/ethnic disparities in quality of care.
 Providers can use the dashboard to assess NICU performance on a variety of critical quality measures with options to compare outcomes within each measure by race/ethnicity.
 The dashboard provides feedback on disparity scores to NICUs and serves as the starting point for understanding and developing solutions that address disparities in neonatal care.

-The concept for the Disparity Dashboard emerged from a CPQCC study published in August 2017 on racial and ethnic disparities in care across 134 California hospitals.
+The concept for the Health Equity Dashboard emerged from a CPQCC study published in August 2017 on racial and ethnic disparities in care across 134 California hospitals.
 The study used the Baby-MONITOR, a composite measure. of NICU quality, designed by CPQCC, to evaluate disparities across five racial/ethnic groups.
 The graph below shows an example of Baby-MONITOR scores for black and Hispanic infants at 40 of the 134 hospitals, which indicate that these infants received worse care overall when compared to white infants.
-While certain hospitals actually provided better care to black and Hispanic infants, hospitals which scored high on overall quality of care tended to treat more white infants and those with poorer quality of care primarily black and Hispanic infants.
+While certain hospitals actually provided better care to black and Hispanic infants, hospitals that scored high on overall quality of care tended to treat more white infants and those with poorer quality of care primarily black and Hispanic infants.

 Effects of Social and Built Environment

 CPQCC is developing comprehensive models that take into account social and neighborhood level factors, in addition to clinical and hospital level factors, when assessing the quality of NICU care.
 These models will help us better understand factors that contribute to disparities in neonatal care and outcomes.
 Initial assessments have found that neighborhoods with higher numbers of very low birth weight (VLBW) infants are more likely to have lower socioeconomic status.